ajeetraina/sbx-kits-nemoclaw/README.md

 ## The `agentContext` block matters

-Installing the CLI is not enough — the agent has to *know* it's there.
+Installing the CLI is not enough. the agent has to *know* it's there.
 The `agentContext` block is appended to the agent's memory file (`CLAUDE.md` / `AGENTS.md`) so the agent reaches for NemoClaw and knows the onboarding one-liner.